jamiehenzy/Genome-analysis_UNIX_HPC/UNIX_3.md

 SRR097977.fastq  SRR098026.fastq
 ```

-The `*` character is a special type of character called a wildcard, which can be used to represent any number of any type of character.
-Thus, `*.fastq` matches every file that ends with `.fastq`.

-This command:
+Hopefully you remembered that the `*` character is a wildcard.
+Try this command:

 ```html
 $ ls *977.fastq